openvax/mhcflurry/README.md

 Please file an issue if you have questions or encounter problems.

 Have a bugfix or other contribution?
 We would love your help.
 See our [contributing guidelines](CONTRIBUTING.md).

+## Try it now

+You can generate MHCflurry predictions without any setup by running our Google colaboratory [notebook](https://colab.research.google.com/github/openvax/mhcflurry/blob/master/notebooks/mhcflurry-colab.ipynb).

 ## Installation (pip)